VafaeeLab/Dermatology-ML/README.md

 Following repository demonstrates machine learning architectures that can correctly classify lesions between LM and AIMP(elsewhere known as atypical melanocytic hyperplasia, or AMH).
 Overall, our methods showcase the potential for computer-aided diagnosis in dermatology, which, in conjunction with remote acquisition can expand the range of diagnostic tools in the community.

-This code is implemented using Keras and Tensorflow frameworks.
+This code is implemented using Keras and Tensorflow framework.

 ## Role Of Machine Learning In Detection Of Lung Cancer